Ted Serong: Early life

 Ted Serong was born in the suburb of Abbotsford in Melbourne on 11 November 1915, the first child of William and Mabel Serong.
 His father was of Portuguese heritage from the island of Madeira; the family had first settled in Australia in 1824.
 An apprentice blacksmith, William had served in the Citizens Military Force (CMF) and later the First Australian Imperial Force (1st AIF) in France during the First World War, before specializing in the maintenance of weapons and engineering stores, and working for the Department of Defence as a quality control engineer.
 Serong's younger brother, Raymond, was born in 1917.
 William believed in physical fitness and discipline, and he taught both of his sons to box, as well as to scout, shoot rabbits, and live off the land.
 Between 1930 and 1932, during the Great Depression, the boys lived in the bush for extended periods, relying on their hunting skills to survive.

 Raised as Roman Catholics, Ted and his younger brother initially went to school at the local Good Shepherd convent, before attending St Joseph's Primary School at Abbotsford.
 In 1928, at the age of 13, Ted moved to St Colman's School in Fitzroy; at the end of the year he won a government scholarship to continue his studies the next year at Parade College, in East Melbourne, where he completed his Intermediate Certificate in 1930.
 He subsequently completed Leaving Honours, achieving highly in maths, physics and English.
 After winning a scholarship he attended St Kevin's College in 1931, where he was later influenced by its culture of Irish Roman Catholicism, notions of Australian—as opposed to British—patriotism, and a belief in the constant struggle between "the forces of freedom and atheistic communism".
 He also met his lifelong friend, B. A. Santamaria, who was two years ahead of him at St Kevin's, and with whom he developed a similar world-view.
-His politics were further affected by the later events of the Spanish Civil War from 1937, and the coming to power of the Communist Party in China in 1949.
+His politics were further affected by the later events of the Spanish Civil War from 1937, and the Chinese Communist Revolution in 1949.